Mapin2/2D-ProceduralDungeonGenerator/README.md

 * The procedural algorithm is the simplest drunkard's walk possible.

 ## Controls
-I'v added a simple RTS like camera controller if you try the demo.
+I've added a simple RTS like camera controller if you try the demo.

 Also implemented a main menu from the Escape key to input the number of rooms the dungeon will have.